01

 Without reliable measurement, teams are forced to guess.
 Good analytics should explain what users do, which channels perform, where friction exists, and which decisions can be made with confidence.

-What this service covers
+What this work covers

 Analytics is not just a dashboard problem.
 It touches privacy, data quality, campaign measurement, technical implementation, and how teams actually interpret the numbers they collect.